Theory of Steady States for Lindblad Equations beyond Time-Independence: Classification, Uniqueness and Symmetry: Classification of steady states for time-dependent Liouvillians with Hermitian jump operators

 Here, $t$ denotes time, $H_t$ is the Hamiltonian, and $L_{m,t}$ are the jump operators that act on $\mathcal{H}$.
 The superoperator $\mathcal{L}_t$ is called the Liouvillian.
 We assume that all $L_{m,t}$ are Hermitian.
 Examples described by this equation include a quantum system driven by an external field in the presence of dephasing, as well as a time-dependent quantum system subjected to classical white noise~\cite{caldeira_PathIntegralApproach_1983,lashkari_FastScramblingConjecture_2013,xu_LocalityQuantumFluctuations_2019,ogunnaike_UnifyingEmergentHydrodynamics_2023,moudgalya_SymmetriesGroundStates_2024,chen_StrongtoweakSymmetryBreaking_2025,ziereis_StrongtoWeakSymmetryBreaking_2025}.
 In particular, in the latter situation, one can naturally engineer time-dependent jump operators by coupling white noise to a time-dependent external field~\cite{chenu_QuantumSimulationGeneric_2017,schmolke_NoiseInducedQuantumSynchronization_2022}.

 In this section, we propose a classification of long-time steady states.
 For this purpose, we define steady states $\rho^*_t$, which can be time-dependent, as those satisfying

 for some initial condition $\rho_0$.
+In what follows, the notation $\lim_{t\to \infty} \rho_t=\rho^*_t$ is used to mean \eqref{eq:def_steady_state}.
 Again, $\rho^*_t=\mathbb{I}/d$ is always a time-independent steady state by taking $\rho_0=\mathbb{I}/d$, due to the Hermiticity of $L_m$.
 Therefore, the asymptotic relaxation of the system can be classified into the following four scenarios (see Fig.~\ref{fig:schematic}): \begin{dfn} We say that the GKSL equation has \begin{enumerate} \item[(i)] a unique steady state if

 for any initial condition $\rho_0$. \item[(ii)] multiple time-independent steady states without time-dependent ones if every initial state relaxes to a time-independent state, and there exists $\rho^*\neq\mathbb{I}/d$ such that